AP-B-AI-ML-Ops/project-JarnoDeSmedt/README.md

 ~~Explain what your project will do/predict.
 What kind of application are you making?
 What is the goal of this project?~~

 ## train model on the dataset and track the experiments (with mlflow)
-`both tracking and registry are used`
+~~`both tracking and registry are used`~~

 ## create model training pipeline (orchestration with Prefect)
-``workflow orchestration: fully worked out and deployed workflow`
+``workflow orchestration: fully worked out and deployed workflow` ...TODO: enkel nog Prefect runnen, tasks en flows zijn wel al klaargemaakt

 ## deploy model as a web-service
-`The model deployment code is containerized and could be deployed to cloud`
+`The model deployment code is containerized and could be deployed to cloud` ...TODO: basic webapp staat al klaar

 ## monitor performance of the model (evidently, grafana)
 `Comprehensive model monitoring that sends alerts or runs a conditional workflow (e.g. retraining, switching to a different model, ...) if the defined metrics threshold is violated`